drbeco/paroleco/paroleco.md

 # Are you interested?

 It's easy.
-Join our **Paroleco Lounge** 🌍 https://t.me/paroleco
+Join our **Paroleco Club** 🌍 https://t.me/paroleco

 - Introduce yourself: say hi, tell your name and your story!
-- Join the language groups you'd like to learn;
+- Join and participate in the language topics you're learning.
-- Join your native language group, where you will volunteer to help others.
+- Volunteer to help others learning your native language.
 - Respect these rules and you're gold!
 That's it!

 <style>